Creating a Web Test using the TestProject Recorder

 Now that you have named your test and the system knows what site to use for the testing, you are ready to start creating the steps that you want your test to execute.
 You can create the steps manually if you want, or you can use the powerful recorder that TestProject offers.
 In order to use the recorder you will need to make sure that you have a local agent setup and running.
 If you have not yet setup and started an agent you can follow the instructions in the installation and setup section to do so.

-Once a local agent is running you will be able to click on the record button and then choose the Start Testing option
+Once a local agent is running you will be able to click on the record button andhave the option to click on the Start recording option.
+It should look something like this:

 Being able to create test steps that send commands to a web page is very powerful, but testers also need to be able to validate that a site is doing the correct thing.
 In this example you will validate that the second page of the form is using the name you entered on the first page.
 To do this you can mouse over the name on the page and then hit shift twice quickly (Double Shift) to freeze the element.